-CAB-OVER BUNK BED (IF SO EQUIPPED)
+CAB-OVER BUNK BED

-Your motorhome may be equipped with an over-the-cab bunk bed.
+Your motor home may be equipped with an over-the-cab bunk bed.
 This bunk bed is accessed through the use of a steel ladder that hooks to the bed platform.

-▲ WARNING Exercise extreme care when entering or exiting the bunk bed and using the ladder (if so equipped). Ш Do not allow horseplay on the bed and prohibit jumping on the bed.
-Make sure the ladder (if equipped) is anchored properly to the bed.
-Never allow more than one person on the ladder (if equipped) at a time.
-Children should always be supervised when using the ladder (if equipped) or when entering or exiting the bunk bed.
+▲ WARNING Exercise extreme care when entering or exiting the bunk bed and using the ladder Do not allow horseplay on the bed and prohibit jumping on the bed.
+Make sure the ladder is anchored properly to the bed.
+Never allow more than one person on the ladder at a time.
+Children should always be supervised when using the ladder or when entering or exiting the bunk bed.
 Capacity of the Cab-Over bunk is 750 lbs. maximum.
 Weight limit of the bunk ladder is 300 lbs.
 (136kg) maximum.
 Do not exceed the weight limits of the ladder or the bunk bed.
-Failure to follow these instructions can result in serious bodily injury.
+Fail ure to follow these instructions can result in serious bodily injury.